icefurnace83/Like-demo/README.md

 ## === About === ##
 Like is a progressively generated world to explore with a day night cycle changing light/visibilty
 Many different biome types with different terrain and dungeons.
 Some are easier to find/navigate then others
-Civilisation: 1 settlement with a host of NPCs (around 125) with placeholder AI
-Combat/magic: No combat implemented yet, arrows/ magic have no effect Some landmasses or terrain features may sometimes fail to generate, leading to a domino effect of change
+No combat implemented yet
+Arrows/ magic have no effect
+Some landmasses or terrain features may sometimes fail to generate, leading to a domino effect of change